lr-m/lr-m.github.io/static/media/vr-2023-09-20-analysing_a_wireless_network_camera_part_1.35d84c8f5fd0ab999b33.md

 {"operator": "ap_update_name", "name": "test", "length": 15, "md5": "ffffffffffffffffffffffffffffffff"}
 ```

-The socket accepts this, and sets a flag that essentially tells the socket to recieve any incoming data and put it directly into the file with the provided filename until the amount of data recieved is equal to the provided length.
+The socket accepts this, and sets a flag that essentially tells the socket to receive any incoming data and put it directly into the file with the provided filename until the amount of data received is equal to the provided length.
 It then uses the *md5sum* command to calculate the md5 of the saved file, if the md5 matches that provided in the initial message, the *update.sh* script is called to update the device firmware.

 ### Port 6789